Can I travel to Bali?

 Bali - Must Know & Facts

-If your country is not on this list or you intend to stay loner than 60 days, then you would need to apply for e B211A Visit Visa before you arrive.
+If your country is NOT on the VoA list or/and you intend to stay longer than 60 days, then you need to apply for B211A Visit Visa before you arrive.

 Something for everyone

 The climate in Bali is warm, humid, and tropical characterized by high temperatures and high humidity throughout the year.
 Bali has two distinct seasons: the dry season, which runs from April to October and the wet season, which runs from November to March.

 - During the dry season, temperatures typically range between 80-90°F (27-32°C) and humidity is relatively low.
 This is the most popular time for tourists to visit Bali, as the weather is sunny and dry with little chance of rain.